Hayes Theater: Renovation and reopening

 The Hayes reopened on November 3, 2021, with previews of Clyde's by Lynn Nottage.
 Take Me Out opened in April 2022, two years after it was first supposed to premiere.
 This was followed by Matthew Spangler's play The Kite Runner in July 2022 and Stephen Adly Guirgis's play Between Riverside and Crazy in December 2022.
 Larissa FastHorse's The Thanksgiving Play opened at the Hayes in April 2023, followed by Sandy Rustin's The Cottage in July 2023 and Branden Jacobs-Jenkins's Appropriate in November 2023.
 Mother Play opened at the Hayes in April 2024 and was followed that July by the play Job.
 For the 2024–2025 season, the theater hosted Leslye Headland's play Cult of Love starting in November 2024 and Jacobs-Jenkins's play Purpose starting in March 2025.
 Purpose holds the box office record for the Hayes Theater, grossing $1,020,309 during the week ending August 31, 2025.
-The Hayes Jordan Harrison's play Marjorie Prime starting in December 2025, followed by Gina Gionfriddo's play Becky Shaw in April 2026.
+The Hayes then hosted Jordan Harrison's play Marjorie Prime starting in December 2025, which was followed by Gina Gionfriddo's play Becky Shaw in April 2026.
+The first Broadway production of The Fantasticks in November 2026.
+This will be followed be the Broadway premiere of Gloria for April 2027.